 Investigates the relationship of image, sequence, and story in typography, comics, woodcut novels, and photographic books, and film, as well as fiction and poetry with unusual visual elements, and then asks how these various elements offer different visual and textual expressions of sexuality.
 Students will conduct formalist analyses and further investigate visual narrative through creative exercises with the goal of developing an aesthetic sensibility and a technical vocabulary that enable them to discuss visual narrative with precision.
 Please note that some visual narratives will include graphic scenes of sexuality.

-Explores the history of lesbians, gay men, bisexuals, the transgendered, and other queers through fiction by and about them written over the last century in the United States.
-We also consider biography, artifacts of popular culture, comics, drama, and film.
-Topics include the relationship between homosexual desire and queerness in a broad sense; LGBTQ children; biological and psychological understandings of sexual orientation; and how social construction informs sexual identity and desire.
+Explores the history of lesbians, gay men, bisexuals, the transgendered, and other queers as articulated by and about them in various media in the twentieth century.
+Topics include the relationship between homosexual desire and queerness, LGBTQ+ children, biological and psychological understandings of sexual orientation, and how social construction informs sexual identity and desire.

 WGS 358.
 Mothers and Daughters.
 (3 h)